 71. Get in touch with your family and loved ones to let them know what’s happened and your well-being.

 72. You don’t know how comforting a reassuring voice from back home can be after an incident until you’ve experienced it!

 Note: Arrange another check-in call for a few hours or the day after the incident.
 You may experience delayed shock and need to speak with someone familiar.

 73. When travelling the world it’s important to prepare for any risks you may encounter.
-It’s going to spoil things a bit if you get scammed, fall sick or have your belongings stolen but it’ll be worse if you haven’t prepared for these possibilities and for what you’ll do next.
+It’s going to spoil things a bit if you get scammed, fall sick or have your belongings stolen.
+However it’ll be worse if you haven’t prepared for these possibilities and for what you’ll do next.

-74. Basic admin like getting the right medication or researching a hostel you found online are well worth a few hours of your time before you leave.
+74. Basic admin like getting the right medication or researching a hostel you found online are well worth a few hours of your time.